 As this year’s Bathurst 1000 has been run and won and the AFL and Rugby finals completed, our Commercial and Sports Law team reflect on the management of event risks.
-Sven Burchartz, a long-time motorsport category manager, team owner and competitor, and Graham Fountain, an experienced sports and crisis management executive, reflect on their firsthand personal experiences managing event risks.
-Having been involved in the management of Bathurst, Formula 1 Grands Prix in Australia and internationally as well as other major events, Sven and Graham bring a wealth of experience to this subject.
+Sven Burchartz, a long-time motorsport category manager, team owner and competitor, reflects on his firsthand personal experiences managing event risks.
+Having been involved in the management of Bathurst, Formula 1 Grands Prix in Australia and internationally as well as other major events, Sven brings a wealth of experience to this subject.

 All events regardless of type, size and location bring with them a plethora of risks that if not managed correctly can expose event organisers to legal liability and result in adverse financial and reputational consequences.
 These can also affect an organisers ability to secure approval for future events and insurance coverage.

 Here are some key takeaway points for event organisers to consider.

 The importance of a risk management plan